Flexiana/framework/README.md

 ### From template

-Xiana has its own leiningen template, so you can create a skeleton project with
+Xiana has its own Leiningen template, so you can create a skeleton project with

 ```shell
 lein new xiana app